mlajtos/classy-state/README.md

 // CounterApp.js

 import React from "react";

+// Import magic.
 import { useClassyState } from "classy-state";

-// Import your stateful class... import { Counter } from "./Counter";
+// Import your stateful class. import { Counter } from "./Counter";

 function CounterApp() {

-  // This is where magic happens. const counter = useClassyState(Counter);
+  // This is where magic happens! const counter = useClassyState(Counter);

   // Now you can use `counter` as you would expect...